Meet Professor Sir Andrew Pollard

 Infectious diseases have a huge burden in resource-poor settings, and so much of my research has focussed in these areas of greatest need.

 Many resource-poor regions in the world lack enough doctors per head of population to provide the care that is needed.
 We need to continue to train new doctors for all settings who focus on the important diseases of childhood and to improve knowledge and understanding among those who are already trained.

-You direct Oxford University’s part-time Postgraduate Diploma and a Master’s in Paediatric Infectious Diseases: what can students expect from this course?
+You direct Oxford University’s part-time Paediatric Infectious Diseases Programme: what can students expect from this programme?